 “The hat is ridiculous, Peprin,” Vivenna said.
 “It makes you stand out.”

-“Really?” he said, not a bit put off by the blunt comment.
+“Really?” he said, not looking even a bit offended at the blunt comment.
 Sometimes, bluntness was too subtle for him.
 “I kind of thought it would make me blend in a little--you know, look like the locals.”

 “It doesn’t,” Vivenna said flatly, hair controlled to keep the red out of it.